What Is a Ceruloplasmin

 - liver failure

-It is important to note that the ceruloplasmin test is not typically used to diagnose these conditions.
+It’s important to note that the ceruloplasmin test isn’t